-The FRCC-ARMS hatchery (a.k.a.
+The FRCC-ARMS Community hatchery (a.k.a.
 ALLCO Hatchery) operates in the upper reach of the South Alouette River.
 In early study years (1998 - 2000), the majority of FRCC-ARMS reared fry and smolts were released from this location (Figure 1.1).
 During the years 1998-2000, hatchery reared chum fry were held until late April when approximately 90% of the wild reared fry had emigrated.
 By this time, hatchery reared fry were easily differentiated by size.
 In 1998, hatchery reared coho smolts were differentiated by size and in 1999 were identified by a clipped adipose fin.
 In 2000, chum salmon fry were released five weeks earlier than usual.
-As a result, hatchery and wild reared chum fry was not possible (Cope 2002).
+As a result, hatchery and wild reared fry were similar in size and the size-based separation of hatchery and wild reared chum fry was not possible (Cope 2002).
 Similarly, hatchery reared coho smolts were not adipose fin clipped nor was there a significant size difference between hatchery and wild reared smolts (Cope 2002).
 This resulted in uncertainty in the chum fry and coho smolt estimates for the 2000 out-migration.

-Since 2000, the FRCC-ARMS hatchery transports and releases all fish downstream of the traps within the vicinity of the Harris Road Bridge (Figure 1.1).
-Since 1998, MOE has released steelhead smolts and anadromous cutthroat trout below the South Alouette trapping locations within the vicinity of Harris Road.

-The only exceptions in recent years are the limited releases of chum, chinook and coho fry by school children as part of the FRCC-ARMS Hatchery Community Education and Stewardship Program.
-Also, in an effort to facilitate imprinting and improve chinook-stocking results, 50,000 hatchery reared chinook fry were released upstream at ALLCO Park on 27 April 2011 (G. Clayton, ARMS, Maple Ridge, B.C., pers. comm.).
+Since 2000, the FRCC-ARMS hatchery and MOE transports and releases all fish downstream of the traps within the vicinity of the Harris Road Bridge (Figure 1.1).
+The only exceptions in recent years are the very limited releases of chum, chinook and coho fry by school children as part of the FRCC-ARMS Hatchery Community Education and Stewardship Program.
+Also, in an effort to facilitate imprinting and improve chinook-stocking results, hatchery reared chinook fry (50,000 - 349,800) were released upstream at ALLCO Park between April and June (G. Clayton, ARMS, Maple Ridge, B.C., pers. comm.).
+In 2012, chinook fry were held until the completion of the downstream enumeration program, facilitating the estimation of wild chinook out-migrant smolt estimates for the first time.
 Annual hatchery releases within the South Alouette River are summarized in Table 2.1.

 Table 2.1.
-Hatchery reared salmonids released into the South Alouette River, 1998-2011.
+Hatchery reared salmonids released into the South Alouette River, 1998-2012.
 Note that due to the success of restoration efforts chum and pink salmon are no longer a target species for hatchery enhancement (data courtesy FRCC-ARMS and BC Ministry of Environment).